The Quiet Alarm

 Can boredom actually be a motivator?

 Andreas Elpidorou is an assistant professor in philosophy at the University of Louisville in Kentucky.
-In a piece on Aeon, he equates boredom with physical pain and argues both instill a desire for change.
+A piece on Aeon equates boredom with physical pain and argues both instill a desire for change.

 Think of boredom as an internal alarm.
 When it goes off, it is telling us something.
 It signals the presence of an unfulfilling situation.
 But it is an alarm equipped with a shock.
 The negative and aversive experience of boredom motivates us — one might even say, pushes us — to pursue a different situation, one that seems more meaningful or interesting, just as a sharp pain motivates us not to put pins into our bodies.